AakankshaBaid/causal-inference-campaign-incrementality/campaign-incrementality github/README.md

 **Both together — half the cannibalisation, 18% eligibility: +5.5% total lift, $1.42M net, 2.01x return.**

-A caveat worth stating: Lever B holds the demand response fixed while narrowing who can access the deal.
+Caveat: Lever B holds the demand response fixed while narrowing who can access the deal.
 That is optimistic at the edges — tightening eligibility far enough will eventually cost lift.
-The table is a decision boundary, not a forecast, and the elasticity work in Next Steps is what would turn it into one.
+The table is a decision boundary, and the elasticity work in Next Steps is what would turn it into a forecast.

 ---